solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Note M. _Barbados Earth_ (p.
 66).

 Barbados earth, a pliocene formation, is usually regarded as a rock composed almost exclusively of Radiolaria.
 I find it, however, to be a silicified earthy deposit of nummulites very rich in undissolved Radiolaria.
 Because Radiolarian oozes are usually found at great depths it is assumed that the Barbados deposit may perhaps have been formed at a depth of 3000 fathoms.
 The nummulites appear to have lived contemporaneously with the Radiolaria sunk from the surface, for the two elements are mixed together in the samples I have seen, so that it is not a case of Radiolaria sinking into a more ancient nummulitic mud.
 As it is highly improbable that nummulites lived below 1000 fathoms, probably the Barbados earth was not formed at the abyssal depth usually assigned to it.
-(See 'Geology of Barbados,' Part 2.
+(See _Geology of Barbados_, Part 2.
 Oceanic Deposits.
 Jukes-Browne and Harrison.
 Q.J.G.S. p.
 170, 1892.)

 Note N. _Chalk with Flint and without Flint_ (p.
 44).